callumflack/callum-flack-design/content/pages/about.md

 ---

 > Hi, I’m Callum Flack.
 I'm a design-obsessed, code-based, digital-thinking craftsman.
 I’ve been
-> designing and building brands and experiences since 2000.
+> designing and developing brands, products and experiences since 2000.

 My job is to help you bridge the gap to your audience by understanding your unique context, designing for emotional connection, and building a digital system that satisifies you and your toughest customers years from now.